XC Training System

 If they ran well, they're coming off a high from a great race.
 If they ran poorly, they're frustrated and tired.
 Regardless of the outcome of that race, they need to recharge emotionally before they get back to hard workouts.

-Related to this is the fact that in my 20-plus years of coaching, I’ve seen so many athletes get upper respiratory infections in late October and November.
+Related to this emotional fatigue is the fact that in my 20-plus years of coaching, I've seen so many athletes get upper respiratory infections in late October and November.
 Training intensity is high, and in much of the country, temperatures are dropping quickly.
-This is an important second reason to give them some easy days following the state met.
+This is an important second reason to give them some easy days following the state meet.

 Now that we've covered those issues, there's a final key point to make before we discuss workouts...